Am I Eligible for a Nursing License?: Declaratory Order of Eligibility for Licensure

 I often receive calls from nursing students, or even those only considering pursuing a nursing degree, with questions concerning whether or not they will be licensed by the Board of Nursing.
-Typically, these individuals have a criminal record, history of misuse of controlled substances, or a mental health diagnosis that they fear will present an obstacle to successful licensure.
+Typically, these individuals have a criminal record, history of misuse of controlled substances, or a mental health diagnosis that they fear will present

 Every Texas insurance agent should be aware of the most common grounds for being the subject of a disciplinary investigation and action by the Texas Department of Insurance as well as the basic disciplinary procedures that are involved in this process.